confluentinc/schema-registry/docs/deployment.rst

 Overview
 ^^^^^^^^
-Spanning multiple datacenters with your Schema Registry provides additional protection against data loss and improved latency.
+Spanning multiple datacenters with your |sr| provides additional protection against data loss and improved latency.
 The recommended multi-datacenter deployment designates one datacenter as "master" and all others as "slaves".
 If the "master" datacenter fails and is unrecoverable, a "slave" datacenter will need to be manually designated the new "master" through the steps in the Run Book below.

 Recommended Deployment